 This pilot study and separate, detailed literature review lay the groundwork to answer the question: how do grade K to 6 elementary students’ robotics engineering skills and processes change over time in terms of construction and programming techniques?
 Specifically, what changes in their techniques and processes can be seen over time that impact their ability to realize their design ideas?
-The overall goal is to improve instruction of engineering for elementary aged children.
+The aim is to gain an understanding of students’ processes as they undertake open-ended engineering challenges at different ages.
+The long-term goal is to improve instruction of engineering for elementary aged children.

-The pilot study established the methodologies for a larger study by executing a small subset of the larger dissertation case study (see figure Table 1 - Relationship Between Studies).
+The pilot study establishes the methodologies for a larger dissertation study by executing a small subset of the larger dissertation case study (see figure Table 1 - Relationship Between Studies).
 Note that the pilot study data will be used as part of the dissertation study if possible.